kraashen/kraashen.github.io/content/posts/2018-02-17-reverse-engineering-basics-with-radare-next-steps.md

 ---
-title: "Reverse Engineering With Radare - Basic Steps Continued"
+title: "Reverse Engineering With Radare - Basic of binary internals"
 date: 2018-02-17
 draft: true
 ---

-In my [previous post](./2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics), basics and fundamentals for reverse engineering software were discussed.
+In the [previous post](./2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics), basics and fundamentals for reverse engineering software were discussed.
 This time I thought about writing a bit more about getting a bit further in inspecting and understanding software binaries.
 In this post, we'll take a look at one password guess reverse engineering challenge using Radare.

 ## Goals

 The goal is to reverse engineer a simple binary and understanding of the flow of disassembled code, how to read it, and understand how it works.
 We'll take a look at concepts such as:

 * The execution of a program: What happens when software is run?
-* A brief look at what are frames and symbols
+* A brief look at what are symbols, sections, and segments
 * Checking flags and strings in Radare
 * Understanding program flow and disassembled code
 * Visual graphs